SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 You can create a selection that contains

-* a list of all your own sales with the status **Lost** or **Sold**
+* A list of all your own sales with the status **Lost** or **Sold**
-* all sales for the sales department in the current quarter
+* All sales for the sales department in the current quarter

 ### Project

 You can create a selection that contains

-* all active projects you are participating in
+* All active projects you are participating in
-* all projects with a specific status or of a specific type
+* All projects with a specific status or of a specific type

 ### Document

 You can create a selection that contains

-* all the contracts you have registered in SuperOffice CRM
+* All the contracts you have registered in SuperOffice CRM
-* a list of all the documents that do not have the status **Completed**
+* A list of all the documents that do not have the status **Completed**

 ### Follow-up